SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Kit Features/Growing Rage.md

 # Growing Rage

-Each stormwight gains a specific set of benefits for their fury Growing Rage feature, as noted in the table for each stormwight kit.
+Each stormwight kit grants a specific set of benefits for your fury Growing Rage feature.
+You have some of the noted benefits all the time, but gain other benefits only while in the animal form or hybrid form granted by your stormwight kit, as noted on the Growing Rage table for each stormwight kit.